surniaulula/wpsso-google-merchant-feed/readme.txt

 <h3>Changelog / Release Notes</h3>

-**Version 4.1.0-dev.1 (2022/12/28)**
+**Version 4.1.0-dev.2 (2022/12/28)**

 * **New Features**
 	* None.
 * **Improvements**
-	* Updated the WP meta query to exclude noindex and redirected posts as part of the query (instead of checking post metadata afterwards).
+	* Updated the WP posts query to exclude noindex and redirected post meta as part of the query (instead of checking post metadata afterwards).
 * **Bugfixes**
 	* None.
 * **Developer Notes**